Andy Carr: Career

 Carr graduated through the Port Vale junior side to sign professional forms in November 1973.
-His only first team appearance for the "Valiants" came at right-back on 9 January 1974 in an FA Cup third round replay at Kenilworth Road, which was lost 4–2 to Luton Town.
-He was handed a free transfer away from Vale Park by manager Roy Sproson in May 1975, and moved into the local non-league football.
+His only first-team appearance for the "Valiants" came at right-back on 9 January 1974 in an FA Cup third round replay at Kenilworth Road, which was lost 4–2 to Luton Town.
+He was handed a free transfer away from Vale Park by manager Roy Sproson in May 1975, and moved into the local non-League football.

 He was signed by Northwich Victoria on a free transfer in May 1975 and moved on to Nantwich Town in November 1975, where he was a key member of the 1976 Cheshire Senior Cup winning squad.
 He commanded a £400 fee when he signed for Leek Town in December 1977.
-He left Harrison Park for Macclesfield Town, where he made his debut in October 1978.
+He left Harrison Park for Macclesfield Town, where he debuted in October 1978.
 He was back with Nantwich later that season but followed boss Colin Hutchinson to Droylsden in December 1979.
-Carr returned again to Nantwich in December 1980, leaving in the summer of 1981, only to feature yet again for the Dabbers at the end of the decade.
+Carr returned to Nantwich in December 1980, leaving in the summer of 1981, only to feature again for the Dabbers at the end of the decade.